byu-cpe/ComputingBootCamp/website/_selfpaced/22_tclvivado.md

 To learn how to use Tcl, work your way through this [BYU Tcl Tutorial](https://github.com/byu-cpe/BYU-Computing-Tutorials/wiki/TclVivado).

 Then:
-* Repeat all the steps from above with your previous class's design.
+* Use a version of the script from the tutorial above to synthesize and implement your design.
 * For things that require the GUI to see the effects (like some simulations), have the GUI open.
 * For things that don't require the GUI (like synthesizing), do everything by running "vivado -mode tcl" and just do it from the command line.
 * Experiment with starting and stopping the GUI.